uxrafi/GTech/README.md

-# 🎓 Georgia Tech OMSCS Coursework Repository
+# 🎓 Georgia Tech OMSCS

 Welcome to my personal repository for coursework completed as part of the **Online Master of Science in Computer Science (OMSCS)** program at **Georgia Institute of Technology**.
 This repository includes assignments, projects, and related materials organized by semester and course.